-- The key risks facing the group are identified through a clear risk assessment matrix and recorded in the corporate risk register. - The Yorkshire Water Audit and Risk Committee reviews all movements in strategic risk as well as considering the adequacy of the controls in place to mitigate strategic risks to risk appetite. - Risk registers are maintained by individual business units, with clear allocation of management responsibility for risk identification, recording, analysis and control. - Risk assessment is completed with use of strategic risk impact and probability scales and results plotted to enable prioritised action. - Key risk indicators are used to monitor changes in risk position.

-- The risk committee reviews the group's strategic risk position. - A risk review is conducted with the Yorkshire Water Leadership Team (YWLT) and the Board using a PESTLE analysis (political, economic, social, technological, legal and environmental) at least annually. - The Audit Committee reviews and monitors the effectiveness of the risk management process, systems, controls and resources on behalf the group. - Delivery of the risk based Internal Audit plan provides independent assurance to the Audit Committee and senior leaders.
+- The key risks facing the group are identified through a clear risk assessment matrix and recorded in the corporate risk register. - The Yorkshire Water Audit and Risk Committee reviews all movements in strategic risk as well as considering the adequacy of the controls in place to mitigate strategic risks to risk appetite. - Risk registers are maintained by individual business units, with clear allocation of management responsibility for risk identification, recording, analysis and control. - Risk assessment is completed with use of strategic risk impact and probability scales and results plotted to enable prioritised action. - Key risk indicators are used to monitor changes in risk position. - The risk committee reviews the group's strategic risk position. - A risk review is conducted with the Yorkshire Water Leadership Team (YWLT) and the Board using a PESTLE analysis (political, economic, social, technological, legal and environmental) at least annually. - Delivery of the risk based Internal Audit plan provides independent assurance to the Board and senior leaders.